Recommended books on white papers (and everything else)

 Follow Weissman’s advice, and your audiences will never suffer from the terrible fate of MEGO (My Eyes Glaze Over).

-If I could only pick one book on Powerpoint, I would probably pick this one, simply because it’s quicker to implement than Atkinson’s.
+If I could only pick one book on PowerPoint, I would probably pick this one, simply because it’s faster to implement than Atkinson’s.

 Weissman talks about moving your audience from point A to point B, designing effective slides, and using a minimalist approach.